darkforest-eth/eth/README.md

 To deploy contracts locally, you'll need to run 2 commands:

 1. Start a node by running `yarn hardhat:node`
-2. Then (in another terminal) deploy contracts by running `yarn hardhat:dev deploy`
+2. Then (in another terminal) deploy contracts by running `yarn hardhat:dev deploy --whitelist false`

 You can import the private key of one of the accounts `hardhat node` created and funded, which are printed when you started the node such as: